 We recommend these high-quality hotels in Hanoi close to top attractions like the Old Town Quarter:

-- Sofitel Legend Metropole Hanoi: Located near the opera house, this hotel offers colonial-style luxury, multiple restaurants, sumptuous linens, beautiful garden, outdoor heated pool.
+- Sofitel Legend Metropole Hanoi: Located near the opera house, this hotel offers colonial-style luxury, multiple restaurants, sumptuous linens, a beautiful garden, and an outdoor heated pool.

 - Hanoi Emerald Waters Hotel Trendy: This mid-range hotel is in a fantastic location, has amazing staff, along with stylish rooms.
 Breakfast is included.

-- Little Hanoi DX Hotel: affordable rates, elegant boutique hotel, friendly staff, fresh roses in rooms.
+- Little Hanoi DX Hotel: For affordable rates, check out this elegant boutique hotel.
+Expect to find friendly staff and fresh roses in rooms.

 - Hanoi Holiday Center Hotel: Located in the city center, this budget hotel features modern rooms, and exceptional staff.

 When is the best time to visit Hanoi?